 The Southern Delaware Intergroup

 We are a committee of volunteers made up of representatives from the A.A. groups all over Sussex County Delaware and are directly responsible to those groups we serve.
 We encourage mutual support and cooperation among A.A. groups.

 Who Runs the Southern Delaware Intergroup?

 What SDI Does

-- Answers inquiries from the general public and individuals who think they may have a drinking problem as well as field questions from treatment, court and medical professionals seeking information.
+- Answer inquiries from the general public and individuals who think they may have a drinking problem as well as field questions from treatment, court and medical professionals seeking information.